 At the end of August 2013, two Photo PrintShops and 12 Women's Shops were operating in Bihar state and Uttar Pradesh state.
+Ricoh supports A Women's Shop event.

-Ricoh supports the operation of the shops and develops ideas for Ricoh products and services that can contribute to these businesses.
-In this way we aim to build new business models in rural areas. > WEB 1
+the operation of the shops and develops ideas for Ricoh products and services that can contribute to these businesses.
+In this way we aim to build new business models in rural areas. \rightarrow WEB 1